-The NPD is owned and managed by the Department for Education and contains information about pupils in schools in England.
-It provides invaluable evidence on educational performance to inform independent research, as well as studies commissioned by the Department.
+The NPD is owned and managed by the Department for Education (DfE) and contains information about pupils in schools in England.
+It provides invaluable evidence on educational performance to inform independent research, as well as studies commissioned by the Department for Education (DfE).